-Pulmonary hypertension (high blood pressure in the arteries of the lungs)
+Severe pulmonary hypertension (high blood pressure in the blood vessels of the lungs)

-Certain heart birth defects, including Eisenmenger syndrome (a complication of some heart defects) and sometimes coarctation of the aorta
+Certain heart birth defects, including some cases of coarctation of the aorta

 Sometimes Marfan syndrome (a hereditary connective tissue disorder)